 Deadline: Annual submissions must be postmarked between May 1 through June 30.

 Since 2009, this biennial literary award has honored mid-career writers who have recently published their third, fourth or fifth work of fiction.
-The winner receives $50,000 and may be invited to the St. Francis College campus in Brooklyn, NY to deliver a talk about their work or teach a mini fiction workshop to St. Francis students.
+The winner receives $50,000 and may be invited to the St. Francis College campus in Brooklyn, New York, to deliver a talk about their work or teach a mini fiction workshop to St. Francis students.

 This $10,000 award recognizes “young authors,” which the rules define as any author aged 35 or younger.
 Submit any novel or collection of short stories published or scheduled to be published in the calendar year.
 Works must be written for adults; children’s or YA pieces are ineligible.

 One of the best-loved small presses in the creative writing world, Graywolf Press hosts a variety of contests for both established and up-and-coming writers.
 Graywolf also offers smaller fiction and nonfiction prizes, with genres rotating by year; 2020 was a nonfiction year, so fiction is up in 2021.
 These awards include a sizable advance — $12,000 in previous years — as well as publication with Graywolf.

 Deadline: Contest is held annually with rotating genres; the 2021 deadline is TBA.

 Hosted by the prestigious Iowa Review, the Jeff Sharlet Memorial Award is offered to U.S. military veterans and active-duty members writing in any genre about any subject.
 Manuscripts of up to 20 pages will be accepted, and the first-prize winner will receive $1,000 and publication in the Review.
 A second place prize of $750 is also available, as well as three runner-up prizes of $500 each.

 Deadline: Biennially.
-The next contest will be held in 2022, and submissions will be accepted between May 1 and May 31.
+The next contest will be held in 2022.